A

 pun is so good

-it's referenced again in the third
+it's referenced again in A Close

 when Preston the cyberdog